MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-part2.md

-## Step 4: Set Microsoft Defender ATP to passive mode
+## Set Microsoft Defender ATP to passive mode

-## Step 5: Re-enable Microsoft Defender Antivirus
+## Re-enable Microsoft Defender Antivirus

-## Step 6: Add Microsoft Defender ATP EDR to the exclusion list for Symantec
+## Add Microsoft Defender ATP EDR to the exclusion list for Symantec

 Add Microsoft Defender ATP EDR to the exclusion list for Symantec (or any other security products).

-## Step 7: Add Symantec to your Microsoft Defender ATP EDR exclusion list
+## Add Symantec to your Microsoft Defender ATP EDR exclusion list

 Add Symantec and your other security solutions to the Microsoft Defender ATP EDR exclusion list.